cjoakim/azure-cosmosdb/presentations/adhoc/pp.md

 > The cost to do a **point read** (i.e. fetching a single item by its ID and partition key value)
 > for a 1 KB document is 1 Request Unit (1.0 RU)
+> Approx 5 RU for a 1 KB write

 - Think of it as a **per second budget of throughput**
   - For example, what can you do with 400 RU?
+    - 400 1K point reads

 - This is the **primary cost component of CosmosDB**; throughput or RUs
   - Throughput cost model, not a licensing model